cit-upenn/594-s16-project-awesomecrawler/README.md

 ###Algorithm

 The two main tasks of a webcrawler are saving data from a URL and extracting hyperlinks.
 When the crawler visits a web page, it downloads the html page and extracts URLs it needs to visit next and puts them into a queue.
 For example, the crawler enters www.amazon.com and needs to navigate itself through to reach the level of an individual item.
 These URLs are then visited later when they were dequeued.
-When the crawler hits the product information levle, it will download sales information for each product.
+When the crawler hits the product information level, it will download sales information for each product.

 ###Design patterns